Google sets rules for HQ guest speakers after controversy over Indian historian - email - ExBulletin

 Google sets rules for HQ guest speakers after controversy over Indian historian – email

-Google this week introduced rules for inviting guest speakers into its offices after canceling talks by marginalized groups and Indian historians who defamed their concerns, according to company emails seen by Reuters. did.
+Alphabet-owned Google this week invited guest speakers to its office, days after canceling a talk by an Indian historian who denigrated marginalized groups and their concerns, according to the company’s emails seen by Reuters. introduced the rule of

 The policy, announced Thursday, is Google’s latest effort to maintain an open culture while addressing the divisions that have emerged as the workforce grows.